Getting started¶

 -

-From the same directory as
+From the directory that contains the

 - Download and install the latest KerkoApp Docker image from DockerHub.